Sports Hernia Myths Debunked

 With gyms and fitness clubs now opening nationwide, many people are looking forward to getting back in shape and starting a new fitness routine.
 But, after being less active than usual for many months, one must remember to play it safe when it comes to lifting weights and beginning rigorous exercise.

-One common injury that can occur from overexertion at the gym is a known as a “Sports Hernia”.
+One common injury that can occur from overexertion at the gym is known as a “Sports Hernia.”
 This term is a misnomer because it really isn’t a hernia at all.
-A Sports Hernia is a core muscle injury that causes chronic abdominal and groin pain especially when performing strenuous exercise.
-The medical term for Sports Hernia or Core Muscle Injury is called “Athletic Pubalgia”.
+A Sports Hernia is a core muscle injury that causes chronic abdominal and groin pain, especially when performing strenuous exercise.
+The medical term for Sports Hernia or Core Muscle Injury is called “Athletic Pubalgia.”

 Myth #1: A Sports Hernia is the same thing as a true hernia.

 False!
 A true hernia involves a weakening or a hole in the layers of the abdominal wall, with little to no pain or discomfort.
-A hernia is repaired by placement of mesh to repair the hole.
-Athletic Pubalgia, or sports hernia, is an injury to the core muscles which results in pain and discomfort to the groin area.
+A hernia is repaired by the placement of mesh to repair the hole.
+Athletic pubalgia, or sports hernia, is an injury to the core muscles which results in pain and discomfort in the groin area.

 Myth #2: Sports Hernia can’t affect the nerves; it only affects the muscles.